A Simple Version of Everything You Need To Know About the ObamaCare Repeal and Replace Plan

 NOTE: Some information below is from the leaked draft, we reviewed the official bill here.
 The following is still generally correct since the changes were minor.
 Once things are more certain we will create one final page and make sure all are clearly pointing to that one.
 For now, this is the gist of what the new healthcare act does.

 - Most of this starts in 2018 and 2020 (after Congress is elected once or twice and Trump gets another shot).
-They do a “slow rug pull.”
-It is like when a magician pulls the tablecloth off the table so fast that things don’t fall off.
-If the pull is slow, things fall everywhere.
-They aren’t “pulling the rug out quickly,” they are doing a “slow rug pull.”
-For example, Medicaid is defunded in 2020, so people don’t lose coverage until after the GOP is reelected (that is a fact and should be noted).
+They do a “slow rug pull” (like when a magician pulls the tablecloth off the table so fast that things don’t fall off; except with a slow pull things fall everywhere, slowly).
+For example, Medicaid is defunded in 2020 (date subject to change), so people don’t lose coverage until after the GOP is reelected (that is a fact and should be noted).
 That said, this is notably better than “just repealing Medicaid expansion.”
+UPDATE: This date has changed a few times since we wrote this.

 - The plan takes away the fees for the mandates, but not the mandates themselves.
 It also takes away most taxes on industries.
 You can imagine what happens when the federal government is starved of revenue; the deficit isn’t going down without other serious cuts, to say the least.